nomath4u/radiusnetworks.github.io/proximitykit/api/index.md

 GET /api/v1/ibeacons
 ```

-This will return a list of kits, ibeacons and associated attributes.
+This will return a list of all beacons and associated attributes.

 ```
 {